milliondegree/PXAI/README.md

 Run ```./bin/cprov-maintain-query-overhead``` to estimate PXAI's provenance maintenance and query performance when applied to probabilistic graphical models (PGM).

-Run ```./bin/cprov-approx-ice-counter-overhead``` to estimate how PXAI's XAI performance when applied to PGM.
+Run ```./bin/cprov-approx-ice-counter-overhead``` to estimate PXAI's XAI performance when applied to PGM.

 Run ```./bin/credit-score-mlp-test``` to estimate PXAI's performance when applied to multi-layer perceptron (MLP).